School sales tax referendum a go for DeKalb County voters in November

-The referendum was greenlit this week after a vote by the DeKalb School District 428 school board.
-As the county’s biggest district serving the largest population of students, DeKalb’s approval meant enough officials had enough buy-in to bring the question to voters on Election Day.
-Sycamore District 427 school board approved the referendum a week ago.
+The referendum was given the green light this week after a vote by the DeKalb School District 428 Board.
+As the county’s biggest district serving the largest population of students, DeKalb’s approval meant enough officials had enough buy-in to bring the question to voters on election day.
+The Sycamore School District 427 Board approved the referendum a week ago.

-The DeKalb school board approved in a 4-3 vote Tuesday, with support from Board President Deyci Ramirez, Board Secretary Ariel Owens and Board members Vanta Bynum and Fred Davis.
+The District 428 board approved the measure in a 4-3 vote Tuesday, with support from board President Deyci Ramirez, Secretary Ariel Owens and members Vanta Bynum and Fred Davis.

 Davis said he wanted to let the community weigh in.